Writing A Literary Analysis Through The Lens Of A Quotation

 IV.
 Exploring Literary Techniques: Unveiling Deeper Meanings

 Your analysis should extend beyond simply summarizing the plot.
-You must delve into the author's use of literary techniques and their contribution to the overall meaning of the quote and the text.
+You must get into the author's use of literary techniques and their contribution to the overall meaning of the quote and the text.

 This includes exploring:

 • Figurative language: Metaphors, similes, and other figures of speech enhance the meaning and impact of the quote.
-Analyze how these contribute to the author's message.
+Analyze how these contribute to the author's message That's the part that actually makes a difference..

 • Symbolism: Are there symbols within the quote or in the surrounding text that reinforce the quote's meaning?
 Analyze the symbolic significance of these elements.